Machu Picchu: The modern town of Machu Picchu

+Main square of Aguas Calientes, the modern town established near Machu Picchu in the 20th century.

 Along the Urubamba river, below the ruins, surrounding the train line "street", is the town of Machu Picchu, also known as Aguas Calientes (hot springs), with a post office, a train station, hotels, and other services for the many tourists.
-The station, called Puente Ruinas (bridge to the ruins) is the end of the line for the tren de turismo (tourist train), which arrives every morning from Cusco and returns every afternoon.
+The station, called Puente Ruinas (bridge to the ruins), is the end of the line for the tren de turismo (tourist train), which arrives every morning from Cusco and returns every afternoon.
 There is also a luxury hotel on the mountain, near the ruins.

 Machu Picchu is officially twinned with Haworth, West Yorkshire, United Kingdom, as well as Fukushima and Ōtama, Japan, Petra, Jordan, Medley, United States, and Tinum, Mexico.

 Tourist activity

 Machu Picchu is both a cultural and natural UNESCO World Heritage Site.
-Since Hiram Bingham's expedition, growing numbers of tourists have visited the site each year, with numbers exceeding 1.5 million in 2024.
-As Peru's most visited tourist attraction, and a major revenue generator, it is continually exposed to economic and commercial forces.
+Since Hiram Bingham's expedition, growing numbers of tourists have visited the site each year, with numbers exceeding 1.5 million in 2025.
+As Peru's most visited tourist attraction and a major revenue generator, it is continually exposed to economic and commercial forces.
 In the late 1990s, the Peruvian government granted concessions to allow the construction of a cable car and a luxury hotel, including a tourist complex with boutiques and restaurants and a bridge to the site.
 These plans faced widespread protests, with critics arguing that the government had failed to conduct a proper environmental impact survey, as requested by the National Institute of Natural Resources, which warned of potential harm to the ecosystem.
-In 2018, plans were restarted to again construct a cable car to encourage Peruvians to visit Machu Picchu and boost domestic tourism.
+In 2018, plans were restarted to construct a cable car again to encourage Peruvians to visit Machu Picchu and boost domestic tourism.
 A no-fly zone exists above the area.
 UNESCO considered including Machu Picchu on its List of World Heritage in Danger in 2017 due to overcrowding concerns, but ultimately decided against it.